MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 To purchase the AI Builder credit add-on in the Microsoft 365 admin center:

 1. In the admin center, select **Billing** >  [Purchase services](https://go.microsoft.com/fwlink/p/?linkid=868433).
-    You need to be the billing administrator of your tenant to access this page.
+    You need to be the billing administrator of your organization (tenant) to access this page.

 1. On the **Purchase services** page, do the following steps: